Anyass3/dht-bootstrap/README.md

 ## To change ports:

-You can edit the `ports` in the generated `config.json` file and run `npm start`

-Or just re-run it with the ports
+Just re-run with the new ports

 ```bash
 dht-bootstrap --ports .... ....